MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/campaign.md

 **Delete:** Read-only and Required

 ## <a name="priority"></a>Priority
-Helps determine which Bing Shopping campaign serves ads, in the event that two or more campaigns use the product catalog feed from the same Bing Merchant Center store.
+Helps determine which Microsoft Shopping campaign serves ads, in the event that two or more campaigns use the product catalog feed from the same Microsoft Merchant Center store.

 You must specify one of the supported values: 0, 1, or 2.
 The higher numbers are given higher priority.

-If two shopping campaigns use the product catalog feed from same Bing Merchant Center store, then  ads will be delivered for the [Ad Group Product Partition](ad-group-product-partition.md) with the highest bid.
+If two shopping campaigns use the product catalog feed from same Microsoft Merchant Center store, then  ads will be delivered for the [Ad Group Product Partition](ad-group-product-partition.md) with the highest bid.

 > [!NOTE]
-> If you create a Bing Shopping campaign in the Bing Ads web application, the default priority selected is "Low" which is the equivalent of '0'.
+> If you create a Microsoft Shopping campaign in the Microsoft Advertising web application, the default priority selected is "Low" which is the equivalent of '0'.

 **Add:** Required if the [Campaign Type](#campaigntype) field is set to *Shopping*.
 You cannot include this column for other campaign types.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 **Delete:** Read-only

 ## <a name="qualityscore"></a>Quality Score
 The numeric score shows you how competitive your ads are in the marketplace by measuring how relevant your keywords and landing pages are to customers' search terms.
-The quality score is calculated by Bing Ads using the *Keyword Relevance*, *Landing Page Relevance*, and *Landing Page User Experience* sub scores.
+The quality score is calculated by Microsoft Advertising using the *Keyword Relevance*, *Landing Page Relevance*, and *Landing Page User Experience* sub scores.
 If available, the quality score can range from a low of 1 to a high of 10.

 Quality score is based on the last rolling 30 days for the owned and operated search traffic.
 A quality score can be assigned without any impressions, in the case where a keyword bid did not win any auctions.
 Traffic for syndicated networks do not affect quality score.
 The value in the file will be "" (empty string) if the score was not computed.
 This can occur if there have been no impressions for the keyword for 30 days or more.<br/><br/>Quality score is typically updated 14-18 hours after the UTC day ends.
 Keywords in all time zones will be assigned a quality score for the corresponding UTC day.